sbu-fsl/Metis/README.md

 until it encounters a discrepancy (i.e., potential bug) between two file systems.
 It will be unlikely to have a discrepancy between Ext4 and Ext2, so this is only for demonstration purpose.
-You can wait till the model checker ends (which takes weeks of time!) or press Ctrl+C to abort the program half-way (which we highly recommend for this demo).
+You can wait till the model checker ends (which takes weeks of time!) or press Ctrl+C or run `fs-state/stop.sh` to abort the program half-way (which we highly recommend for this demo).

 Metis logs serve as the critical role to identify, analyze and replay bugs and